 Frequently and regularly revisit schedule and priorities

 Paying attention to schedules and priorities may seem to be an automatic part of project management, but ask any project leader: schedules and priorities can easily get away from them during hectic times.
-Really great project leaders recognize this and revisit both at the beginning and end of their workdays.
+Really great project leaders recognize this and revisit it both at the beginning and end of their workdays.
 Doing so has the following benefits:

 - It gives them an opportunity to get ahead of things that may have changed without being communicated so that there are no surprises.